-The Department of Accounting and Finance is a multidisciplinary department with programs that lead to a B.B.A. degree in Accounting and a B.B.A. degree in Finance.
+The Department of Accounting and Finance is a multidisciplinary department with programs that lead to a B.B.A. degree in Accounting, a B.B.A. degree in Finance, and a M.Acc. degree in Accounting.

-The programs of the department are designed to give students the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and not-for-profit organizations.
+The programs of the Department are designed to give the student the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum and are required for professional careers in business and not-for-profit organizations.
 Each program stresses critical thinking skills, cooperative learning, oral and written communication abilities, and the application of knowledge to solve business problems.
 Undergraduate students are able to gain relevant work experience in their major through the VSU Co-op Program and independent internships.